hectcastro/ansible-buildkite-agent/README.md

 #### Darwin

 - `buildkite_agent_load_bash_profile` - Load `$HOME/.bash_profile` with buildkite agent environment hook.
 Ensures agent will load with bash environment.
+- `buildkite_agent_spawn` - The number of agents to spawn in launchd [if you want to run multiple per host](https://buildkite.com/docs/agent/v3/osx#running-multiple-agents).
+Similar to `buildkite_agent_count` but Darwin specific.

 ### Debugging